 }

 The code for this service can be found in Chapter 13 of my free ebook, Programming Windows 8 Apps in HTML, CSS, and JavaScript, specifically in the HelloTiles sample of the companion content.
-It is designed to work with the client-side SDK sample referenced earlier.
+It’s designed to work with the client-side SDK sample referenced earlier.
 If you run HelloTiles in the debugger (Visual Studio 2012 Ultimate or Visual Studio Express 2012 for Web) with the localhost enabled, you’ll have URL like http://localhost:52568/HelloTiles/receiveuri.aspx that you can paste into the client-side SDK sample.
 When the sample then makes a request to that URL, you’ll stop on any breakpoints in the service and can step through the code.

-Sending the Notification
+Sending the notification

 In a real service, you’ll have some kind of ongoing process that monitors its data sources and sends push notifications to specific users when appropriate.
 This might happen in a number of ways: